 - In-universe example in the live action Peter Pan film.
 Wendy's version of Cinderella swashbuckles with pirates trying to steal her glass slippers and gutting any pirate who dares to call her "girly".

 - Snow White and the Huntsman has Snow White donning knight's armor and leading a rebellion against the Evil Queen.
 In this version of the story, she hasn't just been forced to scrub floors, she's been locked in a tower for eight years.
 Like Esmerelda above, this is downplayed.
 In this case, Snow White's strength as a character comes from her kindness and courage and is about her journey to become The High Queen.
 The only fight scene she has is with Ravenna.
+The Evil Queen now becomes a Big Bad who uses her powers to conquer entire kingdoms, technically making her an example of the trope too.

 - Also occurs in 2012's other Snow White adaptation, Mirror, Mirror, with the seven dwarves training Snow White to be a Combat Pragmatist Action Girl.